 If you don’t have an incident management system in place or it doesn’t allow you to generate reports, those are some signs your security technology needs an upgrade.
 By looking at the types of incidents that have occurred over time, where they have happened, how frequently they happened, and more, you can find gaps in your current security.

 In doing so, you can discover and implement ways to improve building security, better protect patients, employees, visitors, etc., and even prevent some incidents from occurring again.
+For example, robust reporting and analysis can help healthcare facilities continue to improve and develop effective wander prevention plans.

 These are just a few reasons why you need incident management software to help manage and secure your facility and what to look for in incident management software.
 If your building security needs an update or an upgrade, contact Northeast Protection Partners at 800-736-1456 to schedule a free site assessment!